-Grace University is a compact urban campus in beautiful Omaha, Nebraska.
-Our campus is located approximately two blocks from the historic downtown business district.
-The campus covers approximately six city blocks in the historic Dahlman neighborhood and is only nine blocks from the Lauritzen Gardens-Omaha's Botanical Center.
+Grace University is in beautiful Omaha, Nebraska.
+Our campus is located approximately two blocks from the historic downtown business district.in the Dahlman Association neighborhood.
 The campus is approximately halfway between the Old Market in downtown and the Henry Doorly Zoo and Aquarium.
-The section "Our Past" in this catalog describes the development of the campus.
-This urban campus has seen more than \$11 million in new construction, remodeling and renovation upgrades during the past seven years.
+The campus has seen more than \$11 million in new construction, remodeling and renovation upgrades in recent years.

-Currently, the campus has 185 dormitory rooms for students within Harder Hall, Rieger Hall, Stanford Hall and Schmidt Hall, modern classrooms of various sizes, the newly remodeled Grewcock Library within the Tschetter Academic Center, learning labs for computer usage and music, and curriculum labs for teacher education and church education, Suckau Chapel, the Dirks Lounge, the Duerksen Dining Commons, administrative and faculty offices, and green space and parking areas.
+Currently, the campus has 185 dormitory rooms for students within Harder Hall, Rieger Hall, Stanford Hall and Schmidt Hall, modern classrooms of various sizes, the remodeled Grewcock Library within the Tschetter Academic Building, learning labs for computer usage and music, curriculum labs for teacher education and church education, Suckau Chapel, Dirks Lounge, Duerksen Dining Commons, administrative and faculty offices, green space and parking areas.
 The Jim Classen Gymnasium, with double NCAA approved courts for tournament play and seating for 800, was dedicated in August 2003.
 The Donovan Glanzer Strength Training Center is located in the Harold D. Burkholder Center.

-The Grewcock Library has a collection of more than 49,000 volumes, 25,000 electronic books, and 15,000 journals accessible in print or electronically.
+The Grewcock Library has a collection of more than 49,000 volumes, 25,000 electronic books, and 15,000 print and electronic journals.
 In addition, access is provided to a number of databases in the fields of religion, education, business, and psychology through EBSCOhost and other databases.
 Instruction on the use of library resources is made available to the students by the library director.
 The Grewcock Library can access millions of resources from around the world via interlibrary loan.
 There are computers for students to use as well as a wireless network throughout the library.

 Email and Internet access are available to all faculty and students through GraceNET, the University network.
-Access to GraceNET is available in every classroom, office and dormitory room.
-Students also can access the wireless network throughout most of the campus.
-The University has invested heavily in providing a fast and stable network to serve the community of learners academically and administratively.
-The Department of Information Technology provides network, computer, telecommunications and helpdesk services to meet the ever-changing needs of our University community.
+Access to GraceNET is available in any of our computer labs as well as every classroom, office and dormitory room.
+The University has invested heavily in providing a fast and stable network to serve the campus.
+The Grace University Department of Information Services provides network, computer, telecommunications and helpdesk services to meet the ever-changing needs of our University community.
 The University also maintains a Microsoft software license allowing all faculty, staff and students common access to current license versions on school computers.